Quickstart: Third party event routing with Hookdeck

 As things stand, this will send an SMS message for every GitHub issue event.
 However, you only want to send an SMS message when a new issue is created.

-From the Connection section, click on the send-sms-on-new-issue connection, click github-to-twilio-sms-payload
+From the Connection section, click on the send-sms-on-new-issue connection, click next to the github-to-twilio-sms-payload transformation.

 Update the transformation code in the code editor to the following: